alacritythief/alacritythief.github.io/README.md

-### Alacrity Studios 2021 Website
+## Alacrity Studios 2021 Website

-Just a basic site for now since the last one was from 2017 and outdated.
+### Andy Wong

+Update of my personal website for 2021.
+Back to basics, using only pure HTML and CSS, no frameworks.